Block tariff

 What is a controlled load?

 A controlled load is a tariff dedicated to large, high energy-usage appliances that is metered separately to the rest of a property.
-It’s most commonly used for hot-water systems.
+It’s most commonly used for hot-water systems and pool pumps.
 However, customers may have the option to connect multiple appliances, depending on their network and metering set-up.

 Electricity usage of nominated appliances on a dedicated circuit is tariffed at a lower rate than energy used throughout the rest of the property.
 All other electricity usage is charged at a general usage rate, be it a single rate, time of use, block rate or another tariff.

-Controlled load tariffs may be called something else depending on your state and retailer, but all function in the same way.
+Controlled load tariffs may be called something else depending on your state and energy retailer, but each function in the same way.
 Some controlled load names/types by state include:

 • New South Wales: Controlled load 1 and controlled load 2